-- Support the implementation of these 10-Year Priorities, with contributions towards the capital cost of the investments, within the priorities and fiscal framework of government - Work with the region to identify and assist where appropriate, with regional revenue tools to help fund regional transportation - Coordinate with TransLink and local governments on partnership agreements needed for major projects - Coordinate with TransLink on management of roads under Provincial responsibility to support delivery of transit priority measures needed for bus, RapidBus, Express routes and BRT as needed
+- Support the implementation of these 10-Year Priorities, with contributions towards the capital cost of the investments, within the priorities and fiscal framework of government. - Work with the region to identify and assist where appropriate, with regional revenue tools to help fund regional transportation. - Support TransLink in the advancement of reconciliation with Indigenous Nations and Indigenous Peoples. - Coordinate with TransLink and local governments on partnership agreements needed for major projects. - Coordinate with TransLink on management of roads under provincial responsibility to support delivery of transit priority measures needed for bus, RapidBus, Express routes and BRT as needed.